zonemaster/zonemaster/README.md

 can run on any of the [Docker] supported OSs (Linux, MacOS and Windows).

-[Rocky Linux] has replaced CentOS in Zonemaster version v2021.2 since CentOS 8 will not be supported beyond 2021-12-31 and CentOS 7 is old and does not support modern OpenSSL required by Zonemaster.
+[Rocky Linux] has replaced CentOS in Zonemaster version v2021.2 since CentOS 8 is not supported anymore and CentOS 7 is old and does not support modern OpenSSL required by Zonemaster.
 Rocky Linux is also a Red Hat derivative and is available at large cloud providers.

 ### Supported database engine versions